Vodka-nb/Edge-YOLOv11/README.md

 ├── deploy/
 ├── v11/
 └── README.md               # You are here!

-📝 Citation
-If this work benefits your research, please cite our manuscript:
-@article{Author2024EdgeYOLOv11,
-  title={A Lightweight and Occlusion-Aware Framework for UAV-Based Fruit Detection in Dense Canopy Environments}, author={Hongxing Peng, Haopei Xie†, Weijia Li†, Huanai Liu, Ximing Li*}, journal={The Visual Computer}, year={2025}, note={Under review}, doi={[10.5281/zenodo.18514495]}
-}

-🙏Your citation supports open science and acknowledges the effort behind this work.

 📜 License
 MIT License – See LICENSE for details.
 Academic use encouraged.
 For commercial applications, please contact authors.